“I most valued the close knit criminal justice at ACC. I was able to transfer all my credits and am employed in the field.”

 Criminal Justice (A.S.)

-Students transfer successfully to the Connecticut State Universities and are able to utilize transfer equivalencies and advising resources.
-The transfer counselor can always be consulted when transferring.
 Past students have transferred to Central Connecticut State University; The University of New Haven; Western Connecticut State University; Westfield State University; Western New England University; Springfield College.

 Upon completion of the program, the student should be able to:

 - Demonstrate an understanding of the roles of police, courts and corrections and explain the functions they serve within the criminal justice system and the community.

 - Apply principles of constitutional and criminal laws that protect the rights of and regulates conduct of a culturally diverse society.